3-2-1 Retirement Newsletter (12-5-2019)

-Measure your own retirement literacy by taking the quiz to identify blind spots before they cause damage.
+Measure your retirement literacy by taking the quiz to identify blind spots before they cause damage.

 II.
 Three reasons baby boomers are behind on retirement savings.

-- Not knowing what you need to know: Working with a fee-only, certified financial planner can ensure you're able to pay your living costs once work stops.
+- Not knowing what you need to know: Working with a fee-only, certified financial planner can ensure you can pay your living costs once work stops.

 - Careers and health on the decline: Ensure your retirement addresses the risks of employment instability and health care.

 Source: 3 Reasons Baby Boomers Are Behind on Retirement Savings

 I. One task you must complete to successfully transition into retirement.